Khakassia: Ethnic groups

+^{1} 8,689 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Religion

 According to a 2012 survey, 31.6% of the population of Khakassia adheres to the Russian Orthodox Church, 6% are unaffiliated Christians, 1% are Orthodox Christian believers without belonging to any church or are members of other (non-Russian) Orthodox churches.
 2% of the population adheres to Slavic native faith (Rodnovery) or Khakas Tengrism and folk religion, 1% to Islam, 1% to forms of Protestantism, 0.4% to forms of Hinduism (Vedism, Krishnaism or Tantrism) and another 0.4% to Tibetan Buddhism.
 In addition, 38% of the population declares to be "spiritual but not religious", 16% is atheist, and 2.6% follows other religions or did not give an answer to the question.

 Economy

 The main industries in the republic are coal mining, ore mining, and timber.

 Transport

 The road network is most developed around the major cities of the centre, west, and southwest.

 Federal highway R-257 runs through Khakassia.
 Other major highways include the regional highway A161 south from R-257 in Abakan along the Abakan valley to Abaza and across the mountains to Ak-Dovurak (Tuva).
 The most developed sections of roads are Abakan - Sayanogorsk, Abakan - Beya, Abakan - Abaza, Abakan - Sorsk, Bograd - Shira - Kopyevo, and Kopyevo - Priiskovy.

 Roads to other smaller settlements are mainly dirt roads, although they are currently being replaced with a hard surface.

 663 km of railways, electrified from Abakan to Kaltas.
 Other non-electrified sections are Tigey - Kopievo, Askiz - Abaza, Biskamzha - Toya.

 The section of the Tigey-Kopyёvo railway and further to Uzhur, Achinsk connects two railway arteries: the Trans-Siberian Railway and Yuzhsib (South-Siberian: Taishet - Abakan - Novokuznetsk - Artyshta - Barnaul - Kulunda - Pavlodar - Astana - Tobol - Kartaly - Magnitogorsk).
 In addition to Abakan, the central station is Biskamzha.
 The city of Sayanogorsk is connected to the railway network through the station Kamyshta.

 Airports: Abakan International Airport has regular flights to Moscow, Norilsk, Novosibirsk, Tomsk, and Krasnoyarsk.